Pylons/pyramid/docs/narr/threadlocals.rst

 You probably should almost never use the ``get_current_request`` or ``get_current_registry`` functions, except perhaps in tests.
-In particular, it's almost always usually a mistake to use ``get_current_request`` or ``get_current_registry`` in application code because its usage makes it possible to write code that can be neither easily tested nor scripted.
+In particular, it's almost always a mistake to use ``get_current_request`` or ``get_current_registry`` in application code because its usage makes it possible to write code that can be neither easily tested nor scripted.
 Inappropriate usage is defined as